 CyberStrong’s Governance Dashboards can be used to socialize risk and present hyper-granular risk data as dollars and cents.
-CyberSaint’s governance capabilities can explain cyber risk in clear business terms by segmenting the data by business unit, location, and asset type to illustrate gaps at all levels of the enterprise.
-Security leaders can engage leadership and executive management by displaying the impact of risk and compliance through these dashboards.
+CyberSaint’s governance capabilities can explain and identify risk in clear business terms by segmenting the data by business unit, location, and asset type to illustrate gaps at all levels of the enterprise.
+Security leaders can engage leadership and executive management by displaying the likelihood and impact of risk and compliance through these dashboards.

 “You can do a lot of good work for your leadership and your board if you can help them rationalize the risk exposures in dollars and cents,” said O’Reilly.